ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 ### HCX Cloud Gateway
 {: #hcx-archi-source-hcg}

-The HCX Cloud Gateway establishes and maintains a secure channel between vSphere and the IBM Cloud.
+The HCX Cloud Gateway establishes and maintains a secure channel between vSphere and the {{site.data.keyword.cloud_notm}}.

-HCX uses strong encryption to bootstrap a site-to-site connection to IBM Cloud.
-The secure channel between vSphere and IBM Cloud achieves multi-tenancy for vSphere protocols that are not tenant aware, and to prevent networking "middle mile" security problems.
+HCX uses strong encryption to bootstrap a site-to-site connection to {{site.data.keyword.cloud_notm}}.
+The secure channel between vSphere and {{site.data.keyword.cloud_notm}} achieves multi-tenancy for vSphere protocols that are not tenant aware, and to prevent networking "middle mile" security problems.

 The Cloud Gateway also incorporates vSphere replication technology to perform bidirectional migration.